 Is the New York Mortgage Trust, Inc. Dividend Safe?

 To see whether NYMT’s dividend is safe, let’s first take a look at the company’s business.

-Headquartered in New York City, NY, NYMT is an internally managed real estate investment trust (REIT).
-As the name suggests, the company focuses primarily on investing in mortgage-related assets.
+Headquartered in New York City, the company is an internally managed real estate investment trust (REIT).
+As its name suggests, the company focuses primarily on investing in mortgage-related assets.

 In each earnings release, New York Mortgage Trust reports something called comprehensive earnings per share.
 For the company’s dividend to be considered safe in a given reporting period, it should generate comprehensive income that is in excess of its dividend payout.

-Last year, New York Mortgage Trust Inc earned a comprehensive income of $0.40 per share.
+Last year, New York Mortgage Trust earned a comprehensive income of $0.40 per share.
 Its declared dividends, on the other hand, totaled $0.80 per share for the year.
 Therefore, the company did not generate enough money to cover its payout in 2018.
-(Source: “New York Mortgage Trust Reports Fourth Quarter 2018 Results,” New York Mortgage Trust Inc, February 21, 2019.)
+(Source: “New York Mortgage Trust Reports Fourth Quarter 2018 Results,” New York Mortgage Trust, Inc., February 21, 2019.)